retry51776/notes/psychology/experience.md

 > > Ex4: There is no solution, only tradeoff.
 >
 > > Ex5: Witty speaker, instead of talk directly(low risk, low reward), they took a far route(high risk, high reward).
+>
+> > Ex6: Most intelligence animals will PAUSE & THINK & WORRY when there is huge reward in front of them WITHOUT EFFORT/RISK.
+Because intelligence have natural instinct to measure risk & reward.
+Huge reward usually indicate huge risk.

 > Why rich get richer?
 It's not rich get richer.
 It's those with resource able to handle more risk in order capture more reward.